TITLE 68: PROFESSIONS AND OCCUPATIONS

 a) The examination for a plumber's license shall consist of the following:

-1) Written questions (true/false or multiple choice).
+1) Knowledge Assessment (true/false or multiple choice or fill in the blank).
 Questions will be based on the Illinois Plumbing Code.
-All applicants shall be required to read the examination questions and write the answers unassisted.

-c) Each applicant will be responsible for providing his own tools and other required material.
+b) Each applicant will be responsible for providing his/her own tools and other required material.
 Each applicant will be advised in writing as to what to bring to the examination.

-e) Any examinee wearing a shirt, jacket, cap or any article of clothing bearing pictures, writing, inscriptions or logos of any kind will not be permitted into the exam.
+d) Any applicant wearing a shirt, jacket, cap or any article of clothing bearing pictures, writing, inscriptions or logos of any kind will not be permitted into the examination.
 Safety glasses shall be worn at all times when in the shop.

-f) Upon starting the examination, an examinee will not be permitted to leave the exam area without permission.
+e) An applicant will not be permitted to leave the examination area without permission.

-g) The maximum grade value of each part of the examination shall be 100 points.
-An examinee must make an average of 75 or above on the examination and a grade of 61 or above on each part of the examination to pass.
+f) The maximum grade value of each part of the examination shall be 100 points.
+An applicant must make an average of 75 or above on the examination and a grade of 61 or above on each part of the examination to pass.

-h) An examinee who fails to pass the examination shall be admitted to a subsequent regularly scheduled exam after filing a retake application form and fee.
-Such application and fee shall be submitted in accordance with Section 750.300.
+g) An applicant who fails to pass the examination shall be admitted to a subsequent regularly scheduled examination after filing a retake application form and fee.
+The application and fee shall be submitted in accordance with Section 750.300.

-1) The Department shall send to the applicant a notice of intent to deny or suspend the applicant's license.
-The applicant must request in writing a hearing within the time specified in the notice.
+1) The Department will send to the applicant observed cheating a notice of intent to deny the applicant's application for examination and bar the applicant from reapplying for examination for a period of not less than six months.
+The applicant may request a hearing, in writing, to contest the Department's notice within the time specified in the notice.
 If the applicant does not request a hearing in writing within the time specified in the notice, the applicant's right to a hearing shall be waived.

 2) All hearings shall be conducted in accordance with the Department's Rules of Practice and Procedure in Administrative Hearings (77 Ill.
 Adm.
 Code 100).